 You Find Little Information About Them

+Take some time to research the person you’re working with.
 When you Google that person or the company, what appears?
 You should get a blast of information on page one of Google.
 Even startups should have a page one presence.
 After all, job number one after deciding a company name is to register tons of domains and social media accounts.

 If not much appears via Google, you may not want to get too excited about the client.